 Held-to-maturity investments are recognized in the consolidated statement of financial position at amortized cost using the effective interest rate method.
 Amortized cost is calculated by taking into account any discount or premium and fees that are an integral part of the effective interest rate.
 The amortization is included in the consolidated statement of profit or loss and other comprehensive income under 'Interest income'.
-Any losses arising from the impairment of these investments are recognized in the consolidated statement of profit or loss and other comprehensive income under 'Impairment losses and financial guarantees'.
+Any losses arising from the impairment of these investments are recognized in the consolidated statement of profit or loss and other comprehensive income under 'Interest income'.